Emmanuel-Nti/Product-Range-Analysis/index.md

 ## [Detailed Project Link](https://nbviewer.org/github/Emmanuel-Nti/product_range_analysis/blob/master/final_project_e_nti.ipynb)

 ## How I Approached the Project
-- Importation of the data and Libraries
+- Importation of the data and libraries
-- Preprocessed the data and carried out exploratory data analysis (Categorized the products with machine learning algorithm)
+- Preprocessed the data and carried out exploratory data analysis (categorized the products with machine learning algorithm)
 - Analyzed the product range
    - Revenue analyses
    - Products more often sold by themselves